opalj/opal/src/site/TAC.md

 # 3-Address Code / Quadruples Code / Static Single Assigment Form
-OPAL provides an easy mechanism to transform Java bytecode into a 3-address code which is also sometimes called "Quadruples Code".
+OPAL provides enables you to transform Java bytecode into a 3-address code which is also sometimes called "Quadruples Code".
 The standard representation provided by OPAL is always in SSA form and is created after performing a low-level, highly configurable data-flow analysis; based on the configured low-level analysis, the amount of additional information about the program's values may differ greatly.
 In the simplest case, only basic type information is provided.
 In more advanced cases, constant computations are perfomed, constants are propagated, must-alias information is provided, dead paths due to progamming errors are automatically pruned, and so on.
 In all cases the 3-address code (in the following called **TAC**) immediately provides complete def-use information and the control-flow graph is also reified.

 ## Using the 3-Address Code (TAC)